Increase DR score red

 Why Should You Care about Increasing Your Domain Authority?

-As we’ve mentioned, domain authority isn’t a Google ranking factor.
+As we’ve mentioned, domain authority isn’t an official ranking factor.
 If this is the case, why should you bother trying to increase your website’s authority score?

 The answer is that increasing domain metric scores is typically a sign that you are building your website the right way.

-Calculating domain authority is primarily based on how many links point to your site.
+Domain authority is primarily calculated based on the number of links to your site.
 If people are linking to you, it usually means that they like your content and find it useful.

 Also, Ahrefs discovered a correlation between having a high DR and ranking highly.
 Sites with high domain metric scores dominate many competitive, profitable search terms.